Last updated: December 2019

 You should never start working as a project manager without having previously discovered the processes and tools commonly used in project management.
 You have to know if you’re capable of using those techniques and platforms before you take part in a real project.

-Before you start looking for a job, write down all of the aspects that your future workplace must have and make a list of what you never want to deal with in your following career.
+Before you start looking for a project manager job, write down all of the aspects that your future workplace must have and make a list of what you never want to deal with in your following career.
 Don’t rush into getting a job just for the sake of working.
-If you’re at the beginning of your career, you should find a work environment that allows you to grow and learn more from your coworkers.
+If you’re an entry-level project manager, you should find a work environment that allows you to grow through all project manager levels and learn more from your coworkers.

 This takes us to the importance of having a mentor at the beginning of your project manager career.
 We’ve previously talked about how you could research the activity of other project managers before deciding whether this path is right for you or not.
 A role model can shape your entire career.
 This is the reason why you should find a skilled project manager who’d be able to allocate part of his time to teach you what he already knows.
 By working close to their side, you’ll master project management methods, methodologies, frameworks, processes, and best practices.
 This will also ease your process of becoming a project manager.
 A mentor’s purpose is also to honestly highlight your mistakes so that you can use them to further develop yourself.